What is Hand in Hand?

 How Has Hand in Hand helped families?

 Families who have children with emotional and behavioral issues have received:

 - Guidance through medical systems, social services and school systems

 - Assistance with referrals to community programs and services

 - Support and mentoring from families who have had similar experiences

 - Networking activities

-For a brochure about Hand in Hand and wraparound, click here for English and click here for Spanish.
+For more information about Hand in Hand and Wraparound, click here for English and click here for Spanish.

 Visit the Hand in Hand Web site

 2014-15 Hand in Hand Match Information and Forms